I've had a sports complex for a long time, and now you're gonna hear about it.

 #47 – When you’ve got guys like Amaury Telemaco being the longest-tenured wearers of a number, maybe it’s a sign you should stop this list.
 But we here at Philly Sports Complex just plow ahead.
 In a tight contest with Bruce Ruffin, Randy Lerch wins by a nose.
 I’m just looking at stats here, I don’t know anything about him.
 Moving on…

 #48 –Since Spencer Howard completely flamed out, we'll have to give this to Jerad Eickhoff.
 Regardless, the stink from Phillippe Aumont still hangs on this number.
 Yorkis Perez and David Coggin don’t quite make the cut.
+What a wasteland.

 #49 – We finally get somebody decent in this range, as Tommy Greene wins it here at #49.
 He wasn’t as good as you probably remember him being, as he had just two productive years, but it’s enough to get the job done.
 A no-hitter and a 16-win season will do that for you.
 Let’s not talk about Jake Arrieta.

 #50 – Old man Jamie Moyer dealt from the mound for five years and impressively registered 56 wins for the Phillies.
 Oh yeah, and 2008 happened.
 He even threw a shutout when he was 47 years old.
 All in all, a storybook stint for Moyer with his hometown team, and we are all glad for his services.
 Hector Neris came close and was better than you’re probably thinking.
+Orion Kerkering might grab it at some point, although many fans will probably never forgive him for the error that ended the team’s 2025 season.
+(I blame the silent offense, not him.)

 #51 – By a wide margin, it’s Carlos Ruiz.
 He doesn’t have the flashiest of stats, but Phillies fans know just how much of a gamer he was in his decade behind the plate.
 He did have some clutch hits along the way and wasn’t a slouch with the bat by any means, but his value behind the plate was close to immeasurable, catching multiple no-hitters and squeezing the final out of the 2008 World Series.
 Chooch was a rock.